-A registry is an organized system for collecting real-world observational patient data.
-The goal of a registry is to understand what happens to a particular population of patients defined by a disease or condition (e.g. Charcot foot changes of diabetes), a treatment (e.g. certain procedures), or specialty like wound care.
+A PQRS registry is an organized system for collecting real-world observational patient data.
+The goal of a PQRS registry is to use measures and reporting to understand what happens to a particular population of patients defined by a disease or condition (e.g. Charcot foot changes of diabetes), a treatment (e.g. certain procedures), or specialty like wound care.

 Registries serve many valuable purposes including: